-Prerequisites: 1st and 2nd semester of the MSc in Operations and Innovation Management.
+Prerequisites: This module is based on knowledge gained on the 1st and 2nd semester of the MSc in Operations and Innovation Management programme.

 Justification: The 3rd semester can take different forms:

 - A traditional semester, that is, a combination of courses and a project.
 Course activity is evaluated and tested in accordance with the curriculum in which the course module is described. - Academic Internship.
 Concurrent to the work in the company, the student makes a report which is evaluated after ending the internship.